What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 4. Ensure a Smooth Booking Experience

 How fast and easy is your booking process?
-Much like the browsing experience, you need to ensure — for the sanity of the guest and the profits of your hotel — your booking experience is simple.
+Much like the browsing experience, your booking experience must be simple and clear.

 5. Keep Guest Data Safe

-Guest data has never been so sensitive.
-With high profile hotel companies suffering expensive data-breaches in the past few years, prioritizing security measures to guard your guests’ data is non-negotiable.
+As guests grow more concerned about hotel data breaches, prioritizing security measures to guard your guests’ data is a must.
 For example, PCI non-compliant paper and PDF credit card authorization forms are known targets of bad actors and should be swapped out for secure digital solutions.

-Make sure that your team is available for any customer query in the lead up to their stay.
-While younger travelers may prefer chatbots and email, an older clientele may prefer to phone the hotel.
+Make sure that your team is available for any customer query in the lead-up to their stay.
+While younger travelers may prefer customer service chatbots and email, an older clientele may prefer to phone the hotel.

 Being unreachable can cast a negative light on the guest’s experience at any point in their stay.